How to Develop a Fintech App: Comprehensive Guide

 This has given rise to plenty of fintech startups that began to emerge worldwide.
 Hence, financial technology is already actively transforming and modernizing many traditional systems.
 Here are a few curious statistics:

-• At the end of 2021, there were over 10,700 fintech startups in North and South America.
-Interestingly, more than 80 fintech unicorns were from the USA alone in 2021.
+- At the beginning of 2024, there were over 13,100 fintech startups in the Americas.
+Interestingly, more than 166 fintech unicorns are from the USA alone in 2024.

 Common Fintech Application Types